nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-Terra/2terra.md

 === "Clone"

-    You can make a clone of an existing workshop and edit it.
+    You can make a clone of an existing workspace and edit it.
 This feature is useful if you want to use a publicly available workspace that has analysis workflows or data you want to use for your own project.

     For example, Terra maintains a few demo workspaces that you can clone to learn how to use data tables, workflows, and notebooks.
 Let's clone the workspace for data tables.

     - In the workspace search bar, type "quickstart"
+    - Select <span class="highlight_txt">FEATURED</span>
     - Click on the three dots at the end of the row for "Terra-Data-Tables-Quickstart"
     - Click <span class="highlight_txt">Clone</span>
     ![](./terra-imgs/terra-workspace-clone.png "clone workspace")